-Caring for your furnace can go a long way in the months in between furnace service appointments.
-One of the most basic, and essential, ways to take care of your furnace is by changing your furnace filter.
-Having a dirty air filter can contribute to a variety of unfavorable issues for your heating and cooling system, its efficiency, and ultimately, how much your energy costs are month after month.
+Caring for your furnace can help quite a bit in the months in between furnace service appointments.
+One of the most basic, and essential, ways to take care of your furnace is by replacing your furnace filter.
+Having a clogged air filter could contribute to a number of unfavorable issues for your heating and cooling system, its efficiency, and ultimately, how much your energy costs are month after month.

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters normally need to be changed every month and 3 inch filters need to be changed every three months, based on the recommendations of the filter company.
+1 inch filters typically need to be replaced every month and 3 inch filters need to be changed every three months, based on the recommendations of the filter company.

-- Home habits: if you have pets in your home, it could make sense to replace your filter more often due to pet dander.
-If you have someone in the house that suffers from allergies or asthma, think about switching out your home’s air filter more frequently to help potentially decrease their symptoms.
+- Home habits: if you have pets in your home, it could make sense to change your filter more often due to pet dander.
+If you have someone in the house that has allergies or asthma, think about switching out your home’s air filter more frequently to help potentially decrease their symptoms.

-Now you’re likely wondering how to swap out your furnace filter.
-Obviously this will change depending on what furnace you have, but usually:
+Now you’re probably wondering how to swap out your furnace filter.
+Inevitably this will vary depending on what furnace you have, but usually:

 At Norrell Service Experts, we offer membership plans that include swapping out standard furnace filters.
 Give us a call today at 205-267-0023 or set up an appointment with us online.

 - Open or pull off the air filter panel near the bottom of your furnace to reveal an open compartment.

 - On the top of that open compartment is where your furnace filter is resting on two metal supports.